Clients and projects

 Date: October 2022

-Europe’s largest and most prestigious sake event, held over three days in Paris and normally attended by a large number of sake brewers who come over from Japan.
-It offers both a forum for sake lovers and the opportunity to taste hundreds of sake while talking to the brewers or brewery representatives.
-The weekend is open to the public, with the Monday open to professionals only.
+The Salon du Sake is Europe’s largest dedicated sake event, held over three days in Paris and normally attended by a number of sake brewers who travel from Japan.
+It offers both a forum for sake lovers to meet and learn, and the opportunity to taste hundreds of sake while talking to the brewers or brewery representatives.

 Japan Sake and Shochu Makers Association (JSS)